 High School Equivalency Program - Overview

-The purpose of the High School Equivalency Program (HSEP) is to prepare eligible students to pass the GED tests in lieu of a high school diploma.
+The purpose of the High School Equivalency Program (HSEP) is to prepare eligible students to pass the high school equivalency (HSE) tests instead of a high school diploma.
 Any school district can apply for authorization to operate a high school equivalency program in the State of Texas.

 School districts and open enrollment charter schools must complete an application form and submit it to the TEA for approval.
 The application will include the following: